wp-plugins/suggest-review/readme.txt

 1. Example of a post that has been flagged for review.
 Also shows the 'last updated' option.
 2. If content hasn't been marked for review, the user sees this button.
+3. When the button is clicked, it changes to a text box with submit and cancel buttons.
-3. When editing a post, if it has been suggested for review, this meta box will appear.
+4. When editing a post, if it has been suggested for review, this meta box will appear.
 The checkbox is automatically checked; the assumption is that you are editing the content to resolve a review suggestion.
+Also note the radio button that allows you to exclude a post while you are editing, rather than entering them directly into the admin options.
-4. Options page.
+5. Options page.

 == Changelog ==

+= 1.2.1 =
+* Added checkbox to set a page or post to be excluded while editing that page or post.
+This allows non-admin users to exclude things without asking an admin to do it.

+= 1.2.0 =
+* When submitting comments, the review flag was always set and comments would be lost.
+This is now fixed.
+* Changed the_content filter priority to interact better with other plugins.
+* Added comment field directly to plugin so that comments are separate from post comments.
+* Changed time of mark and last update to use local time instead of UTC.

+= 1.1.0 =
+* Added ability to change text for emails to authors and digest email
+* Added link to plugin settings from the admin plugin listing

+= 1.0.1 =
+* Added exclude posts by IDs option

 = 1.0.0 =
 * Initial version.

 == Upgrade Notice ==

-== Arbitrary section ==
+= 1.2.0 =
+Fixed serious bug with comments and the review flag.
+Everyone should upgrade.

+= 1.1.0 =
+New features.
+Upgrade recommended.

+= 1.0.1 =
+New features.
+Upgrade optional.